Values

 Cooperate, Collaborate & Coordinate to Create Community

-However, we exist in a duality.
+We exist in a duality.
 For every “this” there is a “that”.
 These are on opposite ends of the spectrum in which we exist.
-However, they need not stand solely in opposition, but are also actually reciprocal.
-The relationship between the polarities, like male and female cannot be entirely oppositional in order for it to be successful and nourishing – for the relationship also contains other elements that enable two “opposites” to find complementary spaces in which they can support one another.
+However, they need not stand solely in opposition but are also actually reciprocal.
+The relationship between the polarities, like male and female, cannot be entirely oppositional in order for it to be successful and nourishing – for the relationship also contains other elements that enable two “opposites” to find complementary spaces in which they can support one another.

-The collaborative relationships speak of the inherent connection that exists between you and I, or between each and every human and living thing on this planet.
-It does not make victims, but rather speaks to the humanity that we all share, and the innate desires for a peaceful, and nourishing way of life.
+These collaborative relationships speak of the inherent connection that exists between you and I, or between each and every human and living thing on this planet.
+It does not produce victims, but rather speaks to the humanity that we all share, and the innate desires for a peaceful, and nourishing way of life.

 Abundance vs. Lack